Configure Devices

 The Add Authorization Group dialog box appears.

-2. Enter the Auth Group Name, Remote User Name, and Remote Password in their respective fields.
+2. Enter values in the Auth Group Name, Remote User Name, and Remote Password fields.

 3. Click Add.

-The new auth group is added to the table.
+The new authorization group is added to the table.

 Edit an authorization group

-2. Enter the Auth Group Name, Remote User Name, and Remote Password in their respective fields.
+2. Update the Remote User Name and Remote Password fields, as needed.

-The authorization group is added to the table.
+The authorization group is updated in the table.

 Delete an authorization group

-1. Select the check box next to the authorization group you want to edit.
+1. Select the check box next to the authorization group you want to delete.

 A confirmation message appears.